WICG/privacy-preserving-ads/Auction & Infrastructure Design.md

 - K-anonymity
 - Entropy

-Many of these constraints are enforced via the use of Trusted Execution Environments (also known as “confidential computing”) which can provide guarantees around what code is running and protects against outside observations about what happens within the protected environment.
+Many of these constraints are enforced via the use of Trusted Execution Environments (also known as "confidential computing") which can provide guarantees around what code is running and protects against outside observations about what happens within the protected environment.

 Example applications of these constraints include:
 - Creative URLs may not be unique to any less than 50 browsers, ensuring that microtargeting cannot occur based on creative.